1964 Jacksonville 200: Summary

 Jack Smith started from the pole position.
 Ned Jarrett drove to a substantial lead early in the event, but a damaged wheel hub caused him to fall 20 laps behind while it was repaired.
 Richard Petty led the most laps, 103, before having his steering break due to the rough track conditions.
 Scott, driving a car formerly owned by Jarrett, took the lead with 25 laps remaining, and led to the scheduled finish of the event; however, after 200 laps, the checkered flag was not waved.

 Two laps later, second-place finisher Buck Baker took the checkered flag and was declared the winner.
 Scott protested the results; two hours later, following a review of the scoring, Scott was declared the winner by two laps.
 Some, including Scott's family, stated that the victory was awarded to Baker, with the results being altered after the crowd had left the speedway, due to racism; others, including two-time NASCAR champion Ned Jarrett, believe it was simply a scoring error, which was very common in the pre-electronic scoring system.
 Four weeks later at Savannah Speedway, Scott was given his first-place prize check and a replica trophy; the genuine trophy has never resurfaced, however in October 2010 the Jacksonville Stock Car Racing Hall of Fame gave a more accurate replica trophy to Scott's family.
-It was not until 2013 that another African American driver won a NASCAR national touring series race, when Darrell Wallace Jr. won the 2013 Kroger 200 at Martinsville Speedway.
+It was not until 2013 that another African American driver won a NASCAR national touring series race, when Bubba Wallace won the 2013 Kroger 200 at Martinsville Speedway.

 Larry Thomas had a hard crash in this race, ending up upside down afterward.
 He would lose $4000 getting into the race and earning only $60; which wasn't even enough to buy a set of fresh racing tires during the mid-1960s.
 The independent drivers were not able to afford $4000 a race and the factory teams were also unable to spend that kind of money in 1963.
 Back in the 1960s, a working man could comfortably live by himself simply by working a job that paid him at least $100 a week.
 Spending $4000 to race in a NASCAR race in 1964 would have been the equivalent to 3 years' pay for an average blue-collar worker.

 This is the only race Wendell Scott ever finished on the lead lap in his entire career.
 Buck Baker was originally flagged the winner, but scoring re-checked revealed Wendell Scott was not scored for 4 laps in the race.

 Maurice Petty failed to qualify for the race.

 Notable crew chiefs for the race were Jimmy Helms, Dale Inman, Wendell Scott, and Ralph Gray.

 The transition to purpose-built race cars began in the early 1960s and occurred gradually over that decade.
 Changes made to the sport by the late 1960s brought an end to the "strictly stock" vehicles of the 1950s.